-The value of collagen VI as a biomarker of liver fibrosis was evaluated in two rat models of hepatic fibrosis: bile duct ligation or CCl_4 -treatment [25].
+The value of collagen VI as a biomarker of liver fibrosis was evaluated in two rat models of hepatic fibrosis: bile duct ligation or $CCl_4$ -treatment [25].
 In this investigation, a specific monoclonal antibody to CO6-MMP (a collagen type VI fragment generated by the activity of MMP-2 and -9 in vitro) was used for enzyme-linked immunosorbent assay (ELISA).
-It was demonstrated that CO6-MMP serum concentrations were significantly elevated and were highly associated with the histological severity of liver fibrosis in these animals.
-Importantly, because the CO6-MMP antibody is capable of quantifying collagen VI degradation by MMP-2 and -9, it can be employed to assess collagen VI turnover in early stages of fibrogenesis, serving as an early marker for fibrosis, which is consistent with the conclusion of previous studies that collagen VI is a good indicator of early fibrogenesis [62].
-It remains to be determined whether or not MMP-2 and -9 degraded collagen VI represents a useful biomarker for the assessment of liver fibrogenesis in the clinical settings.
+It was demonstrated that CO6-MMP serum concentrations were significantly elevated and were highly

 Figure 5: Immunoperoxidase staining of fibrous septum in an elderly cadaveric liver with bridging fibrosis.
-(A), (B), (C), and (D) are serial sections (five- μ m thick) of a septum stained for collagens VI, I, III, and V, respectively.
+(A), (B), (C), and (D) are serial sections (five- $\mu$ m thick) of a septum stained for collagens VI, I, III, and V, respectively.
 The matrix of the septum is positively stained (brown) for collagens VI, I, III, and V, suggesting co-distribution of these proteins.
 Hematoxylin counterstained.